1122018/site/content/posts/annnd-low-carb-is-out-the-window-for-today.md

 +++
 ![](/uploads/IMG_8826.JPG)

 I went fishing today.
 We couldn't catch anything freshwater, so we tried off the coast, each caught 1 tiny rockfish and that was it.
 Quite sure our fingers nearly fell off.
 Still can't beat fishing.
 Even in sub zero temps and next to no bites.

 ***

+My sister's Christmas gift finally arrived today, so one more day of holiday eating is in order I suppose.
+Or a few with snacking on it later.
+She bought us a holiday yum box.
+We had one last year as well.
+There were some awesome and maybe not so awesome snacks and treats to try.

+We got things like mince pie flavored fudge, with raisins.
+Which was not as bad as I expected it to be.
+Also mustard chips.
+Not a fan.
+They tasted more like horseradish than any mustard I've tried.
+Other than those two everything was quite tasty.
+One of the best things was egg yolk flavored popcorn.
+It reminded me of popcorn twists that come in a giant blue bag from the grocery store.
+Just a much more savory version.
+Though more "moist"?
+I don't really know how to describe it!

+I love to try weird shit from other places, haha.

+***